lukeed/polka/readme.md

 <br />

 Polka is an extremely minimal, highly performant Express.js alternative.
-Yes, you're right, Express is _already_ super fast & not _that_ big :thinking: --- but Polka shows that there was (somehow) room for improvement!
+Yes, you're right, Express is _already_ super fast & not _that_ big :thinking: &mdash; but Polka shows that there was (somehow) room for improvement!

-Essentially, Polka is just a [native HTTP server](https://nodejs.org/dist/latest-v9.x/docs/api/http.html#http_class_http_server) with added support for routing, middlewares, and sub-applications (TODO).
+Essentially, Polka is just a [native HTTP server](https://nodejs.org/dist/latest-v9.x/docs/api/http.html#http_class_http_server) with added support for routing, middleware, and sub-applications (_TODO_).
 That's it! :tada:

 And, of course, in mandatory bullet-point format: